Selva Beat is a palm oil free magazine. Here is an FAQ for those who might be unfamiliar with the palm oil problem:

 I checked my [insert item] and I don't see "palm oil" written anywhere?

 Palm oil will not always be labeled as such.
 In most countries, it can pass under the term "vegetable oil."
 If you're looking at toothpaste, shampoo, detergent, lotion, mascara, or any other item, then palm oil will likely take the form of a derivative like glycerin, emulsifiers, stearates, etc.

 For a full list of names to look for click here.

-While we admit that there must be a governing body for the industry, we are deeply critical of the RSPO and what it ultimately accomplishes with its 'sustainable palm oil supply chain' systems.
-The RSPO does enable greenwashing vis-a-vis GreenPalm certificates and we largely don't support these practices.
-For example, Unilever can claim to customers, via the RSPO, that they used 14,495.23 tonnes of 100% segregated, sustainable from 2013-2014.
+While we admit that there must be a governing body for the industry, we are deeply critical of the RSPO and what it ultimately accomplishes with its "sustainable palm oil supply chain" systems.
+The RSPO does enable greenwashing vis--vis GreenPalm certificates and we largely don't support these practices.
+For example, Unilever can claim to customers, via the RSPO, that they used 14,495.23 tonnes of 100% segregated, sustainable palm oil from 2013-2014.
 Great.

 Basically, the RSPO has a long, long way to go.
 We do hope, however, that someday we can fully rely on them to regulate the industry, perhaps with the aid of the POIG.